La Sele clings to the World Cup dream with a 1-0 victory against Panama

 Hence, the Tricolor felt that eliminatory atmosphere again, with an audience that supported it, although the team remains unconvinced.

-We are still waiting for a miracle, waiting for Keylor Navas to save or simply for the rival not to hurt us.
+We are still playing to wait for a miracle, waiting for Keylor Navas to save or simply for the rival not to hurt us.

 The visitors suddenly deserved better luck.
 They had a promising start with a header from José Fajardo in the 10th minute that came close to cooling down Nacional.